Diodes-Delight/www/content/docs/piunora/adc.md

 Piunora has an on-board analog to digital converter (ADC) so you can read analog voltages in f.e.
 Python (see the Getting to Blinky guide) and other programming languages.
 It is connected via a dedicated SPI bus.

-The ADC is a MCP3008 and is connected to the CM4 in the following way:
+The ADC is a [MCP3008](https://ww1.microchip.com/downloads/aemDocuments/documents/MSLD/ProductDocuments/DataSheets/MCP3004-MCP3008-Data-Sheet-DS20001295.pdf) and is connected to the CM in the following way:

 - SPI bus #5
 - MOSI/DIN: GPIO14